-PCAOB Held its Sixth Annual International Auditor Regulatory Institute
+PCAOB Held its Sixth International Auditor Regulatory Institute

 The Public Company Accounting Oversight Board hosted nearly 80 representatives of auditor oversight bodies from 37 foreign jurisdictions last week during its sixth annual International Auditor Regulatory Institute.